PedroGaya/hellblazers/modified/content/player-rules/crew-creation.md

 ## Reputation

 Determine your starting reputations based on improvements and lair.
-Heat and Fame start at 0.

 ## Special Ability